metricly/hugo-www-site/content/blog/posts/2018/11-27_introducing-the-new-cost-explorer-widget.md

 ### Curious About Our Other Beta Features?

-We've created a new [Beta Feature page](/support/beta-features/) to make it easier for you to keep track of upcoming features.
+We now [tag beta features](https://docs.metricly.com/tags/beta) in our help docs to make it easier for you to keep track of upcoming features.
 Whenever we push a new feature into beta, you'll find it there with a link to any supplementary documentation.